Open Sets of Exponentially Mixing Anosov Flows: Expanding Semiflows

 \subsection{Rate of Mixing}

-The required conclusion of exponential mixing follows in a standard way (for example \cite[\S 2.7]{AM15} or \cite[\S 7.5]{AGY06}) from the estimate of Proposition~\ref{prop:FuncResult}.
+It remains to complete the proof of Theorem~\ref{thm:ExpSemi}.
+In the present setting, in particular that the twisted transfer operators satisfy a Lasota-Yorke style estimate (Lemma~\ref{lem:AdaptedLY}), the required conclusion of exponential mixing follows in an established fashion (for example \cite[\S 2.7]{AM15} or \cite[\S 7.5]{AGY06}) from the estimate of Proposition~\ref{prop:FuncResult}.
 In the first cited reference the $\cC^1$ norm is used whilst in our case the $\cC^\alpha$ norm is used but the same argument holds since it depends on the spectral properties of the twisted transfer operator and the norm estimate (Proposition~\ref{prop:FuncResult}) and these are identical in the present case.
 In the second cited reference the $\cC^\alpha$ norm is used but for functions of the interval and not the higher dimensional situation of the present work.
-Again the argument depends only on the spectral properties of the operator.
-This completes the proof of Theorem~\ref{thm:ExpSemi}.
+Again the argument presented there depends only on the spectral properties of the operator and so holds also in this setting.